sustrik/libdill/man/fdclean.md

 # DESCRIPTION

-This function drops any state that libdill associates with a file descriptor.
-It has to be called before the file descriptor is closed.
+This function drops any state that libdill associates with a filedescriptor.
+It has to be called before the file descriptor isclosed.
 If it is not, the behavior is undefined.

-It should also be used whenever you are losing control of the file descriptor.
-For example, when passing it to a third-party library.
-Also, if you are handed the file descriptor by third party code you should call this function just before returning it back to the original owner.
+It should also be used whenever you are losing control of the filedescriptor.
+For example, when passing it to a third-party library.Also, if you are handed the file descriptor by third party codeyou should call this function just before returning it back to theoriginal owner.

 **fd**: file descriptor (OS-level one, not a libdill handle)